-"RESOLVED THAT pursuant to the provisions of Section 148 and all other applicable provisions of the Companies Act, 2013 and the Companies (Audit and Auditors) Rules, 2014 (including any statutory modification(s) or re-enactment thereof for the time being in force) the payment of the remuneration of Rs.60,500/- (Sixty thousand five hundred only) plus applicable Tax, payable to M/s.
-JH Associates, Firm Regn.
-No. (FRM) 000279 who have been appointed as "Cost Auditors" to conduct the audit of Cost Records maintained by the Company for Financial Year ending March 31, 2023 be and is hereby ratified and approved."
+"RESOLVED THAT pursuant to the provisions of Section 148 and all other applicable provisions of the Companies Act, 2013 and the Companies (Audit and Auditors) Rules, 2014 (including any statutory modification(s) or re-enactment thereof for the time being in force) the payment of the remuneration of Rs.60,500/- plus applicable Tax, payable to M/s.
+JH and Associates, who have been appointed as "Cost Auditors" to conduct the audit of Cost Records maintained by the Company for Financial Year ending March 31, 2024 be and is hereby ratified and approved."